jerome-trc/biomorph/ATTRIB.md

 [This spritesheet](https://forum.zdoom.org/viewtopic.php?p=719301#p719301) by torridgristle provided the basis used to create muzzle flashes for the Tactical Shotgun (sprite set TSG1).

+[This spritesheet](https://forum.zdoom.org/viewtopic.php?p=801092#p801092) by (ZDoom forum user) johnny provided the basis used to create muzzle flashes for the Bite Rifle (sprite set BTR1).

 ## Fonts

 The "Jenocide" family of fonts is the work of James "Jimmy" Paddock and is derived from "Archery Black" by ShyFonts.